hazelcast/hazelcast/docs/design/sql/15-stream-to-stream-join.md

 outputWmKey -> inputWmKey -> wmValue
 ```

-The `List` elements will match those of `postponeTimeMap`.
-In our example that
+The inner map elements will match the elements of `postponeTimeMap`.
+In our
-is for output WM key `0`, the list will have one element with the WM value for
+example that is for output WM key `0` the inner map will be empty, for output WM
-input WM key 0 etc. Initially, we'll store `-inf` for all values.
+key `1` the inner map will have one entry for key `2` etc. The initial values
+will be `-inf`.

 ```
-initial wm state: 0:{0:-inf}, 1:{1:-inf, 2:-inf}, 2:{1:-inf, 2:-inf}
+initial wm state: 0:{}, 1:{2:-inf}, 2:{1:-inf}
 in:  l{o.time=102, d.time=101}
 -> leftBuffer: [l{o.time=102, d.time=101}]
 in:  l{o.time=102, d.time=103}
 -> leftBuffer: [l{o.time=102, d.time=101}, l{o.time=102, d.time=103}]
 in:  wm0(103)
--> wm state: 0:{0:103}, 1:{1:-inf, 2:-inf}, 2:{1:-inf, 2:-inf}
+-> wm state: 0:{}, 1:{2:-inf}, 2:{1:-inf}
+# the wm0 doesn't affect the wmState
-# 103 is the new minimum for wm0, but we can't emit it now as it would render items in
+# 103 is the new value for wm0, but we can't emit it now as it would render items in
-leftBuffer late.
-We also can't remove them from the buffer, as they're not late due their d.time.
+  the buffers late.
+We also can't remove those items from the buffer, as a matching row can still be received.
 We can emit wm0(102) as that will not render any items in buffers late
 out: wm0(102)
-in:  r{r.time=99}
+in:  r{r.time=100}
-out: joined{o.time=102, d.time=101, r.time=99}
+out: joined{o.time=102, d.time=101, r.time=100}
-# not emitting joined{o.time=102, d.time=103, r.time=99}, as the join condition is false,
-even though we have these left and right rows in the buffers -> rightBuffer: [r{r.time=99}]
+-> rightBuffer: [r{r.time=100}]
 in:  wm1(102)
--> wm state: 0:{0:103}, 1:{1:102, 2:-inf}, 2:{1:101, 2:-inf}
+-> wm state: 0:{}, 1:{2:-inf}, 2:{1:101}
+# New maximum in wmState[2] is 101, it means we can eliminate anything with r.time<101.
+# In plain words, the join condition will be false for r.time=100 for any new row.
+-> rightBuffer: []
+# For wm1, we can now output wm1(101), as the value 102 would render items in leftBuffer late.
+out: wm1(101)
 in:  wm2(110)
--> wm state: 0:{0:103}, 1:{1:102, 2:106}, 2:{1:101, 2:110}
+-> wm state: 0:{}, 1:{2:106}, 2:{1:101}
-# new minimum in key=1 is 102 and in key=2 is 101.
-Now we remove anything that is late
+# new maximum in key=1 is 106.
+Now we remove anything from buffers with d.time<106
-from buffers according to all their watermarked timestamps -> leftBuffer: [l{o.time=102, d.time=103}]
+-> leftBuffer: []
 -> rightBuffer: []
+# we can also emit all watermarks up to the last received value, as the buffers are now empty
+out: wm0(103)
+out: wm1(102)
+out: wm2(110)
 ```

-To prove that the example is correct, now there must not be anything that the processor
+To prove that the example is correct, there:
+1. must not be anything that the processor can possibly receive, that would join
-can possibly receive, that would join with the rows that we removed from the buffers.
+   with the rows that we removed from the buffers (i.e. "we didn't remove too
+   much")
+2. must not be anything in the buffer what would not join with the lowest row
+   the processor could possibly receive in the future (i.e. "we don't store what
+   we won't need again")

 ```
+Rule 1:
-in:  l{o.time=103, d.time=102}  # the oldest possible event in the left input
+in:  l{o.time=103, d.time=102}
 # this wouldn't join with the removed r{r.time=99}, not even with r{r.time=100}
-in:  r{r.time=110}  # the oldest possible event in the right input
+in:  r{r.time=110}
 # this wouldn't join with the removed l{o.time=102, d.time=101}

+Rule 2:
+Buffers are empty, so it's obviously true.
+But let's evaluate the lowest items that we would not remove:
+leftBuffer: l{o.time=-inf, d.time=106}
+rightBuffer: r{r.time=101}
+in:  l{o.time=103, d.time=102}
+# this would join with r{r.time=101}
+in:  r{r.time=106}
+# this wouldn't join with l{o.time=103, d.time=102}
 ```

 ##### Processor design

-The processor should be independent from SQL and be available as public Core
+The processor should be independent of SQL and be available as public Core
 API.
 Pipeline API is nice to have for 5.2.
 It's code will be in the core module
 and cannot depend on Apache Calcite objects.